-Buried knee deep in an international site or a large SEO project as we often are, as marketers we sometimes forget about the day-to-day chatter out there on the social networks, forums and RSS feeds.
+Buried knee deep in a social media search campaign or a large SEO project as we often are, as marketers we sometimes forget about the day-to-day chatter out there on the social networks, forums and RSS feeds.
 We’re in the information age, after all, and there’s always something new to share, read, absorb and put to use.

 Calling the Social Kettle Black

 Now that I’ve made it clear I sometimes fall behind, I’ll turn and point a finger at you. –And I’ll say, “Keep up with the news, people!”
 Follow those trends.
 Catch the chatter, use the hash tags, read the alerts and so on.
 It needs to be part of your daily grind!

 Eventually you’ll find yourself scrambling to learn what’s going on in your industry.
 You’ll start on that endless search for the perfect program that helps you manage it ALL… For example, with Google Reader approaching its R.I.P celebration, I’m still scrambling to find an alternative.

 Maybe time management could help in some areas, but remember these three words.
 Social.
 Media.
 Matters.
 It matters, whether you’re in SEO, SEM, PPC, ABC, or any other acronym you’ve come up with.